alealexpro100/linux_install/README.md

 * Archlinux

 ## Contents of project:
 * auto-configs/ - Directory with working configs for auto installation.
-Latest used config saved to `auto-configs/latest_used.sh`
+Latest generated config saved to `auto-configs/last_gen.sh`
 * bin/ - Core parts for this script.
 They use only `alexpro100_lib.sh`.
 * custom/ - Your custom script and files.
 See `custom/README_custom.md`.
 * lib/ - Installation files.
 Easy-to-edit install system.